libreliodev/android/README.md

-## About the Librelio Magazine Solution
+## About this app

-The Librelio Magazine Solution is intended mainly for magazine publishers.
-It consists in:
+This customizable app is intended mainly for publishers and marketers.
+It is also available on [iOS](https://github.com/libreliodev/iOS) and  [Windows 8](https://github.com/libreliodev/windows8).

-- customizable mobile apps: a complete version has been developed on [iOS](https://github.com/libreliodev/iOS), Android (here) and  on  [Windows 8](https://github.com/libreliodev/windows8).
-- a cloud based server
+If you need to publish dynamic and/or paid contents, you need to set up your own server and develop your own code.
+You can also opt for Librelio's [paid plans](http://www.librelio.com/pricing).

-Examples of apps developed using this solution are listed on www.librelio.com .
+Examples of customized apps published on the app stores are available on www.librelio.com .
 A good example of iOS app is the [Wind magazine app](https://itunes.apple.com/fr/app/wind-magazine/id433594605?mt=8).

 ## License